JosieOnGit/Luniks/Stories/Leremkov Trials/Leremkov Trials.md

 ## Vitaly Leremkov
 *Vitaly's complete story is available at [[Vitaly Leremkov, 2039-2095]].* \
-Vitaly Leremkov, born in Sochi but having lived in Poznań for most of his life, was a biologist who specialized in genetics and DNA, using his knowledge for evil, rather than good, later on in his life, as he devoted the remaining years altering humanity's DNA in order to incorporate animal DNA and create a perfect blend, claiming he "desired a destiny like Þórirson".
+Vitaly Leremkov, born in Sochi but having lived in Poznań for most of his life, was a biologist who specialised in genetics and DNA, using his knowledge for evil, rather than good, later on in his life, as he devoted the remaining years altering humanity's DNA in order to incorporate animal DNA and create a perfect blend, claiming he "desired a destiny like Þórirson".

 ## David & Stacy
 The drafted story for David & Stacy has been extracted to [[PENDULUM]], as this will most likely be the story they will be included in.